Neilblaze/Auto-Push/README.md

 - This folder "Repo" is committed and files are pushed to the remote branch.

 ### Motivation
 I get a lot of "lyadh" while developing crazy shits & hence get isolated from Github.
 But at the same time I don't want my GitHub to feel empty when I'm doing some form of work.
-So I decided to push the codes I am getting laid.
+So I decided to push the codes while I am getting laid.
 Instead of committing each code, I felt it would be easier to save all the files in a folder and automate the  committing part.

 ### To do
 Error Handling